 Some brilliant actors whom themselves would make their own slight impressions on the genre (Margot Kidder: The Clown at Midnight, Lynne Griffin: Curtains and John Saxon: Nightmare Beach and The Babydoll Murders) offer support to a competent lead in Olivia Hussey.
 Aside from a couple of weak moments she carried the majority of the picture extremely well.
 Kudos also to the actor(s) that performed the terrorising calls, because their effort to sound as deranged as humanly possible gave the film one of the scariest ingredients of the cycle.
 We cannot forget to mention Roy Moore and Bob Clark’s dialogue; because without it, the movie certainly would not have been so fearfully memorable.

 The slasher genre has gained a reputation over the years for being somewhat over populated by incompetent/amateur filmmakers.
 But efforts like this, Halloween and House on Sorority Row prove that the category is a necessary ingredient to cinema history when it’s handled properly.
 This has recently been re-released on DVD with minimal extras but maximum value for money and really does warrant a purchase.
 There’s not a lot more to be said to convince you, this is a true cult-classic and your collection is poorer without a copy.
 Maybe next time you are bothered by a crank caller, you’ll be a little more cautious as to how you handle the situation…

 Final Girl √√√

-Posted on December 24, 2011, in Slasher, Top 30 Slashers and tagged 1974, Canuxploitation, Christmas slasher, creepy, John Saxon, Slasher, slasher classic, Top 25 slashers.
+Posted on December 24, 2011, in Slasher, Top 50 Slashers and tagged Canuxploitation, Christmas slasher, creepy, John Saxon, Slasher, slasher classic, slasher in the house, Top 25 slashers.
 Bookmark the permalink.
-11 Comments.
+21 Comments.